sigstore/docs/content/en/cosign/overview.md

 > NOTE: In this example, we will create a container using [ttl.sh](https://ttl.sh/).
 It offers free, short-lived (i.e., hours), anonymous container image hosting if you just want to try out signing and verifying commands.

-To use `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image that we want to sign.
-Run the following:
+To use `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image to sign, run the following:

 ```
 $ SRC_IMAGE=busybox